New Patients (909) 277-6919

 For patients with advanced stages of gum disease, known as periodontitis, you may see our in-house periodontist.
 Our periodontist has specialized training in the prevention, diagnosis, and treatment of gum disease.

 For the optimal comfort of our patients, we also offer dental sedation options.
 Our dentist will discuss your options for sedation during your initial visit.
 We will base our recommendations on the procedures you need, your medical history, and your overall health.
-To learn about our dental sedation options, see Sedation dentistry.
+To learn about our dental sedation options, see Sedation Dentistry.

 Claremont Dental Institute provides a full range of periodontal therapies for all stages of gum disease.
 We perform all procedures in-house and manage all phases of the treatment plan.